lwozny/lwozny.github.io/_pages/workingpapers.md

 We reevaluate the validity of complementary symmetry and the supporting experimental evidence.
 We first show how to generalize the complementary symmetry hypothesis for arbitrary prospects in Rn.
 Second, we show how to elicit selling prices that are consistent with the complementary symmetry hypothesis.
 This task is new and we refer to it as a short selling price elicitation.
 Third, we run an experiment to verify the complementary symmetry hypothesis in this new setting.
-Our arguments are important as they question validity of previous experimental findings concerning complementary symmetry as well asshed some new light on various models of setting the appropriate reference acts.
+Our arguments are important as they question validity of previous experimental findings concerning complementary symmetry as well as shed some new light on various models of setting the appropriate reference acts.
 </p>
 <hr />